 Primary 6 Graduation Art Exhibition

-At the end of every year, Primary 6 students put up a Graduation Art Exhibition as a mark of them having come to the end of their primary school art education.
-This showcase displays the peak of their art education journey in 6 years of primary school life, where they have developed sound social emotional and life skills that has allowed them to create such meaningful Art.
+At the end of each year, Primary 6 students put up a Graduation Art Exhibition to showcase the culmination of our students’ art education journey after six years of primary school life.
+Each student would have developed sound social emotional skills, life skills and artistic skills to be able to create such meaningful Art.

-In 2020, the theme for the Graduation Art Exhibition was A Changing World.
+In 2021, the theme for the Graduation Art Exhibition was Time.
 Students ideate and create works of art that show the past, present and future.
 There is also an e-Exhibition to allow for greater access to the Exhibition and for more students’ works to be displayed.